EAC is currently in the third phase of its return to campus plan.

 1. Face Coverings - All employees will wear protective face coverings when entering campuses, in common areas located in buildings, during any interaction where there are less than 6 feet between people, or when walking near others.
 Students will be encouraged to wear face coverings.

 2. Social Distancing - Employees will strive to maintain at least 6 feet between themselves and other individuals at all times and will not loiter or congregate in public areas, hallways, or work areas.
-Students will be required to comply with social distancing protocols.
+Students will be encouraged to comply with social distancing protocols.

 4. Illness - If an employee is ill or experiencing any symptoms of COVID-19, he/she should stay home and contact their supervisor, who will then contact Human Resources.